 Bit Field Access Reset Description 7 mPOR RW NVM 0b: SMBALERT can assert due to this condition.
 1b: SMBALERT can NOT assert due to this condition.
 6 mSELF RW NVM 0b: SMBALERT can assert due to this condition.
 1b: SMBALERT can NOT assert due to this condition.
 Due to variations in AVIN UVLO, unmasking this bit can result in SMBALERT being asserted on power up.
 5 Not supported R 0b Not supported 4 Not supported R 0b Not supported 3 mRESET RW NVM 0b: SMBALERT can assert due to this condition.
 1b: SMBALERT can NOT assert due to this condition.
 2 mBCX RW NVM 0b: SMBALERT can assert due to this condition.
 1b: SMBALERT can NOT assert due to this condition.
-1 mSYNC RW NVM 0b: SMBALERT can assert due to this condition.1b: SMBALERT can NOT assert due to this condition.When the loop controller device of a multi-phase stack is programmed for Auto Detect SYNC, unmasking this bit can result in a momentary assertion of SMBALERT when the multi-phase stack is enabled.
-0 Not supported R 0b Not supported
+1 mSYNC RW NVM 0b: SMBALERT can assert due to this condition.1b: SMBALERT can NOT assert due to this condition.When the loop controller device of a multi-phase stack is programmed forAuto Detect SYNC, unmasking this bit can result in a momentary assertion ofSMBALERT when the multi-phase stack is enabled.
+0 Not supported Not supported

-7.6.18 (20h) VOUT\MODE
+6.6.18 (20h) VOUT\MODE

 CMD Address 20h

-Write Transaction: Vrite Byte
+Write Transaction: Write Byte

 Read Transaction: Read Byte

 Format: Unsigned Binary (1 byte)

 Phased: No

 NVM Back-up: EEPROM

 Updates: Conversion Disabled: on-the-fly, Conversion Enabled: Read Only

-The data byte for the VOUT\MODE command is one byte that consists of a three bit Mode and a five bit Parameter as shown in Figure 7-24.
-The three bit Mode sets whether the device uses the ULINEAR16, Half-precision IEEE 754 floating point, or VID or DIRECT modes for output voltage related commands.
-The five bit Parameter provides more information about the selected mode, such as the ULINEAR16 Exponent or which manufacturer's VID codes are being used.
+The data byte for the VOUT\MODE command is one byte that consists of a one bit absolute/relative selection, two bit Mode, and a five bit Parameter as shown in Figure 6-24.
+The two bit Mode is fixed to ULINEAR16 mode for output voltage related commands.
+The five bit Parameter provides more information about the selected mode, such as the ULINEAR16 Exponent that is being used.

-Figure 7-24.
-(20h) VOUT MODE Register Map \
+Figure 6-24.
+(20h) VOUT\MODE Register Map

-· · /

 7 6 5 4 3 2 1 0

 RW R R RW RW RW RW RW

-REL MC DE PARAMETER
+REL MO DE PARAMETER